At long last, Depp jurors hear closings, begin deliberations - NewsBreak

 “We're asking you to finally hold this man responsible,” she told the jury.
 “He has never accepted responsibility for anything in his life.”

 The seven-person civil jury began its deliberations at 3 p.m.
-Friday.Local city council requests federal investigation into rising gas prices
+Friday and finished for the day about two hours later.
+They will resume Tuesday.

 Depp says he never struck Heard and that she concocted the abuse allegations.
 He has said he was the one physically attacked by Heard multiple times .